patrcoff/isecapipy/planning/library_api_plans.rst

 Not a hugely laborious task of course, but one which still is open to human error or simply being forgotten about in a given month.

-Replicating this via REST API calls however requires mutliple calls, loops and script side filtering of patches (unfortunately you cannot simply run the same SQL via the API which runs when a Smart Filter is viewed in the console).
+Replicating this via REST API calls however requires mutliple calls, loops and script side filtering of patches (unfortunately you cannot trigger the same backend SQL queries via the API as what run when a Smart Filter is viewed in the console).

 This would generally be implimented in raw Python code as follows:
 ::